-From the moment I got on my first motorbike - I was hooked.
+Right from the first time I stepped on a motorbike - I was hooked.

-Riding a motorbike became my ultimate favourite thing to do in the entire world (or well, shared #1 with traveling).
-I’d never really traveled by motorbike though.
-All I’d done traveling was hopping from plane to bus, train and tuk-tuk.
+Riding a motorbike became my ultimate favourite thing to do in the entire world.
+But I never travelled around the world by motorbike though.
+All the traveling I did in the past was backpacking and was hopping from plane to bus, train and tuk-tuk.

 Excellent idea, I love your thinking!

 So I did it.
 Riding around Ladakh on a Royal Enfield Himalayan had been so much fun, that I decided to buy one.
-Coming from the Ducati Monster 796 I was riding at home - that’s a massive step down.
+Coming from the Ducati Monster 796 I was riding at home - that was massive step down.
 I know.